 The function of a district-wide systematic and documented approach in buildings and programs is to establish a clear and understood method of planning and action that provide greater accountability and understanding by and for all participants.

-> Evidence of plan to use results for continuation or modification of goals or interventions for the coming year
+- Evidence of a plan to use results for continuation or modification of goals or interventions for the coming year

-> Professional development needs and plans for coming year to support the continuation or improvement of the goal focus
+- Professional development needs and plans for the coming year to support the continuation or improvement of the goal focus

-Implementation of the process and actions to bring about completion of this goal will be a fundamental determinant of success of the undertaking.
-In addition periodic monitoring of data and documentation at the building level by central office administration will also constitute verification of completion.
+Implementation of the process and actions to bring about the completion of this goal will be a fundamental determinant of the success of the undertaking.
+In addition, periodic monitoring of data and documentation at the building level by central office administration will also constitute verification of completion.

 Monitoring student growth and development documentation will show functionality or difficulties with the system as implemented.